 PFLAG is the first and largest organization for lesbian, gay, bisexual, transgender, and queer (LGBTQ+) people, their parents and families, and allies.

 Antón Castellanos Usigli, MPH

-He is a Member of the Global Advisory Board (GAB) for Sexual Health and Wellbeing, a group of global experts brought together by Durex (the leading condom and sexual wellbeing brand in the world) to advance the links between sexual health, sexual rights and sexual pleasure across policies and programs.
-In this role, Antón co-developed a training toolkit for future sexual and reproductive health service providers on how to implement counseling that effectively links sexual health, sexual rights and sexual pleasure, as well as guidelines on inclusivity about sexual orientation and gender identity/expression for Durex.
+Antón is a Member of the Global Advisory Board (GAB) for Sexual Health and Wellbeing, a group of sexual health leaders brought together by Durex, the leading sexual wellbeing brand in the world, who have pioneered in the development of the “triangle approach” linking sexual health, sexual rights and sexual pleasure with implications for public health programs and policies worldwide.
+In this role, Antón co-developed a training toolkit for future health care providers on how to implement quality SRH services based on the GAB’s triangle approach, as well as guidelines on inclusivity about sexual orientation and gender identity/expression for Durex.

-Antón is the co-author of "Fulfil!
-Guidance Document for the Implementation of Young People’s Sexual Rights" (2016), published by the International Planned Parenthood Federation (IPPF).
-He has a Master of Public Health from Columbia University in New York City and has been a speaker in Congresses across twelve countries.
+Antón has a Master of Public Health from Columbia University in New York City, a Bachelor of Science in Psychology from Universidad Iberoamericana in Mexico City, and has been a speaker in Congresses across twelve countries.